Executive Summary

 IV.
 Prajapati: Shadow or Substance?

-But note the difference:
+But note the difference—and cite both sides:

-The Avatar
+The Avatar (Gita 4.7–8)

 The True Prajapati